rpa-helpers/electron-java/README.md

     var test = new Test();
     list.instanceMethodSync('item1');

+## newInstance

 <a name="javaNewInstance" >

 *java.newInstance(className, [args...], callback)**

 **java.newInstanceSync(className, [args...]) : result**

 Creates an instance of the specified class.
-If you are using the sync method an exception will be throw if an error occures, otherwise it will be the first argument in the callback.
+If you are using the sync method an exception will be throw if an error occurs, otherwise it will be the first argument in the callback.

 __Arguments__

  * className - The name of the class to create.
-For nested classes seperate using a '$' (eg. com.nearinfinty.MyClass$NestedClass)
+Separate nested classes using `'$'` (eg. `com.nearinfinty.MyClass$NestedClass`).
  * callback(err, item) - Callback to be called when the class is created.

 __Example__